zaedaamrin/e-motion-cornell/design/design-journey.md

   - Interviewee 1 expressed the desire to know what performances would be hosted at certain showcase events.
 Being "in the know" of what, who, and when performances would host was heavily emphasized.
   - Meeting this goal would bring further satisfaction to potential webpage visitors, since they would be finding information that they would want the most.

-Goal 2: Deciding Whether to Join
+Goal 2: Decision to Join
 - **Design Ideas and Choices**
   - A list structure for information that potential members may seek while still deciding whether to join the club.
 This gathers all the information a student will need to be aware of before they join.
   - A dedicated section named "FAQs" with short questions and answers that are easy to scan and comprehend without too much effort.
   - Group photos dispersed around the site to give a visual representation of the club to potential members.
 This could communicate to new students intuitively what this club is like without requiring them to read anything.
 This creates less resistance in their decision-making process of whether to join.

 - **Rationale & Additional Notes**
   - Interviewee 2 explained that in the process of seeking musical/dance clubs to join at Cornell, she sought very specific details like commitment level, "vibe" of the club in terms of professionality vs. "for-fun," etc. in her goal to determine if a group would be the right fit for her and to decide which one she would be joining.